kgleken/DarkestDungeonBot/README.md

 - The bot is not designed to handle situations where heroes die or become afflicted during a mission.
 This shouldn't ever happen on Apprentice or Veteran level missions anyways, unless the player screws up

 - The algorithm used to navigate the dungeon is designed to visit every room in the shortest number of moves, regardless of what the mission objective is.
 This is fine in almost all cases, except when doing some quest missions that have a long and winding map layout.
-In these cases there could still be a quest curio hiding in one of the extra hallways.
-In the future the algorithm should "cheat" a little bit to check where the quest curios are
+In these cases there could still be a quest curio hiding in one of the extra hallways that we do not go to.
+In the future the algorithm should probably cheat a little bit and check where the quest curios are.
+Also the bot will visit secret rooms if they are discovered, but will not re-route or go out of it's way to visit them currently

 **Known Issues:**
 - Sometimes an enemy dies and leaves behind a corpse, and the next hero attacks the corpse.
 Not sure if this is caused by an error in the save file data or bug in the generic battle targeting script.
 It's probably the later, I think I've seen it more frequently occur with the Hellion and Highwayman hero classes